 All items dispatched to the laboratory are washed and disinfected after removal from the mouth and items received from the laboratory are washed and disinfected prior to fitting.
 Equipment is decontaminated before being sent for repair

 The practice takes all reasonable measures to minimize the risk of exposure of staff, patients and visitors to legionella in accordance with existing guidance.
-The practice carries out regular legionella risk assessment, water tests and audits.
+The practice carries out regular legionella risk assessments, water tests and audits.
 Flushing of hot and cold water outlets is routinely undertaken by the practice.
 Records of all legionella control activities are maintained and reviewed at the Annual Management Review

 Clinical staff are trained in how to manage an accidental spillage of a hazardous substance and how to follow our emergency arrangements